victor-melo/vgcollect-cmd/README.md

 # Introduction
 vgcollect-cmd is a command like tool for interacting with your vgcollect.com collection

-Currently, only searching your collection is currently supported
+Currently, only searching and backing up your collection is currently supported

 # Install
 Before you begin, you need to create a vgcollect.cfg file with the following contents